KATBlackCoder/LudoLingua/ARCHITECTURE.md

 3. The page calls `projectStore.translateText()`
 4. The store invokes the backend command `translate_text`
 5. The backend command handler retrieves relevant glossary terms from the database
+6. The shared prompt builder injects glossary terms into the translation prompt
-6. The LLM module is called with the text and glossary context
+7. The LLM module is called with the enhanced prompt containing glossary context
-7. The AI model generates a translation
+8. The AI model generates a translation with consistent terminology
-8. The result is returned to the frontend
+9. The result is returned to the frontend
-9. The store updates the translation state
+10. The store updates the translation state
-10. The UI components reactively update to show the translated text
+11. The UI components reactively update to show the translated text

 ## Directory Structure